Wavesonics/SymSpellKt/README.md

         olives

-If the misspelled word is, slives both slices and olives is 1 edit distnace, so in default case the one with higher frequency will end up in the result.
+If the misspelled word is, slives both slices and olives is 1 edit distance, so in default case the one with higher frequency will end up in the result.
 While with the qwerty based char distance, slives is more closer to slices.